sunamatya/sunamatya.github.io/index.md

 layout: default
 ---
 ## Research:
 My research lies in modeling human-like behavior in human-robot interaction.
-Much of my research is about inferring the intent in interaction.
+I work with concepts of intermittency, primitive, and transfer which are human-like behaviors but have a strong control and mathematical background to them.
 My most recent work focuses on autonomous vehicles.
 Representative papers are highlighted.

 ## News:
+*	I successfully defended my dissertation on 22nd Oct 2024!!
 *	Our paper, “Research Needs in Human-Autonomy Teaming: Thematic Analysis of Priority Features for Testbed Development,” has been selected as a Finalist for the Best Student Paper Award in RO-MAN 2024.
-*	Our paper titled "Research Needs in Human-Autonomy Teaming: Thematic Analysis of Priority Features for Testbed Development" has been selected in RO-MAN 2024 happening on August 26-30 in Pasadena, California
-*	I will be showing some of our work at Open Door 2024 at RISE Lab, Poly campus.
-*	I successfully completed my Comprehensive Exam on 30th Nov 2022!!

 ## Publications
 *	Mutual Adaptation and Influence: Survey of Latent Dynamics Models in Human-Robot Interaction\